-3D Mammography is here.
+3D Mammography is available at these locations:

 A mammogram is a specific type of imaging that uses a low-dose x-ray system for examination of the breasts.
 Most medical experts agree that successful treatment of breast cancer often is linked to early diagnosis, primarily through the use of mammograms.
 Screening mammography plays a central part in early detection of breast cancers because it can show changes in the breast up to two years before a patient or physician can feel them.

 Guidance around the frequency of breast cancer screening has become a much debated topic in recent years.
 As a nationally accredited Breast Center of Excellence, Southtowns Radiology Women’s Care follows the guidance of the American College of Radiology (ACR) with regard to breast cancer screening.
 We recommend that all women receive a baseline mammogram at age 35, followed by annual breast cancer screening starting at age 40.

 Southtowns Radiology Women’s Care Services offers 3D Mammography at both our Hamburg and Orchard Park offices.
 Call 716-649-9000 to schedule your appointment.
 Most appointments take less than 1 hour, and most often results are provided to you in-person, the same day (with the exception of evening appointments and Saturdays).

 We are proud to offer Genius 3D Mammography (tomosynthesis) to women in Western New York.
 We are the only medical imaging provider in Orchard Park and West Seneca that use 3D technology, which allows our radiologists to view breast tissue more clearly, increasing our chance of catching cancers even smaller than before.